LucyQ19/Crystal-Collector/README.md

 ### About this App:

 crystalCollector is a guessing game where the player uses hidden numbers to match a randomly-generated number between 19 and 120.
 When the player clicks on one of the crystal buttons, it adds a specific amount of points to the player's total score.
-The amount of points each crystal adds is hidden to the player till s/he clicks on it.
+The amount of each crystal is hidden till the player clicks on it.
 The amount of each crystal is between 1 and 12 points.

 ### How My Game Works: